-As we round the corner into November, we approach Thanksgiving and the start of the holiday season.
+Thanksgiving and the start of the holiday season is officially among us.
 For most, that means shopping, food, and family, but for some seniors, the holidays can be a difficult, lonely time that can trigger seasonal depression.
 Memories of holiday seasons gone by, isolation, and loneliness can lead to what psychology professionals call “The Holiday Blues.”
 Although the Holiday Blues can affect anyone, an estimated 6 million Americans over the age of 65 have reported feeling down during Thanksgiving, Christmas, and New Year’s.

 Here are four ways to help your senior loved ones avoid seasonal depression and have a string of holly, jolly holidays: